Youssef1313/ChessSharp/README.md

     - `ChessSharp.UnitTests`: *Currently, there are no unit tests for the library.*
     - `ChessSharp`: The source code of the library.
     - `ChessUI`: a WinForms project that consumes the library.
-    - `ChessWebsite`: an ASP.NET MVC project that consumes the library. **Not completed, and not working currently.**
+    - `ChessSharpWeb`: an ASP.NET Core MVC project that consumes the library. **Not completed, and not working currently.**

 ## Screenshot of the UI (WinForms) project